Chipeta: Personal life

-In 1859, she married Chief Ouray of the Uncompahgres, becoming his second wife.
-She came to act as his advisor and confidant, often sitting beside him at tribal council meetings.
-In 1863, Chipeta and her husband helped create the first treaty of Conejos, Colorado.
+In 1859, Chipeta married Chief Ouray of the Uncompahgres, becoming his second wife.
+His first wife had died and their child was kidnapped by Plains Indians.
+Ouray was ten years older than Chipeta, and at age 16, she was the youngest of his wives.
+Chipeta adopted four children and raised them as her own.
+She is generally thought to have never bore children, one account is that she had one son who was stolen by a band of Kiowas.

 Chipeta's brother, Sapinero, was jealous of Ouray's power and tried to murder him to which he failed.
 Ouray took out his knife in order to kill the traitor but Chipeta grabbed it out of the sheath before Ouray could grab it, thus saving her brother's life.

-Described as "beautiful", she played the guitar and sang in three languages.
-Chipeta was also renowned for her exquisite beadwork.
+Chipeta and Ouray went on annual hunting trips into the mountains together.
+Chief Ouray died in Ignacio, Colorado on August 24, 1880.
+After his death, the reservation was renamed to honor him.
+Chipeta continued as a leader of the Utes and was highly respected as a wise woman.

+Chipeta married a White River Ute in Utah at the Ouray Agency, named Accumooquats.

+Name

+The name Chipeta is often claimed to be a Ute name meaning "White Singing Bird", however, it is more likely a misspelling by English language speakers for the Spanish nickname Chepita, a common nickname for Josefina.
+One early photograph spells her name "Chepetta".
+Many newspapers of the era spelled her name "Chepita", consistent with the Spanish spelling.
+The Ute word for "white" is sagar(ü), "singing" is kaakay, and "bird" is wichich, which calls into question any suggestion that "Chipeta" is a Ute word for "White Singing Bird".

+Advisor and confidant

+Chipeta came to act as his advisor and confidant, often sitting beside him at tribal council meetings.
+In 1863, Chipeta and her husband helped create the first treaty of Conejos, Colorado.

 One time upon learning of a raid to be done on her white neighbors by the Utes she quickly traveled on her pony and swam the Gunnison River to warn the settlers of the raid, saving their lives.
 She rescued a white woman and her children from hostile Utes after a four-day ride.
 The family recounts: "Chief Ouray and his wife did everything to make us comfortable.
 We were given the whole house and found carpets on the floor, lamps on the tables and a stove with fire brightly burning.
 Mrs. Ouray shed tears over us."
-Both Chipeta and her husband were known for helping white settlers travel through the wilderness such as showing them the direction of a ford to cross a river.
+Both Chipeta and her husband were known for their kindness towards white people.
+They would help settlers travel through the wilderness such as showing them the direction of a ford to cross a river.

-Although Chipeta never bore children, she adopted four and raised them as her own, although one account does say that she did bear one son who was stolen by a band of Kiowas.